ItaloKusminA/RTOS-Projects/README.md

 ### Utilization Calculation

 To determine if the tasks are schedulable using the Earliest Deadline First (EDF) algorithm, we need to ensure that the total utilization is less than or equal to 1.
-The utilization \( U \) for each periodic task is calculated as follows:
+The utilization $U$ for each periodic task is calculated as follows:

 $$ U_i = \frac{C_i}{T_i} $$